ben-lerch/HGAP-3.0/README.md

 ####Raw sub-reads overlapping for error correction

-FALCON employs a modified version of Gene Meyer's [DAligner](https://dazzlerblog.wordpress.com/command-guides/daligner-command-reference-guide/) to compute overlaps between every subread with every other subread in the dataset.
+FALCON employs a modified version of Gene Meyer's [daligner](https://dazzlerblog.wordpress.com/command-guides/daligner-command-reference-guide/) to compute overlaps between every subread with every other subread in the dataset.
 First, basic filtering is applied to the subreads.
 Then the subreads are converted to a Dazzler database and the database is split.
-Then the core DAligner algorithm is used to compute overlaps.
+Then the core daligner algorithm is used to compute overlaps.

 ####Pre-assembly and error correction